swedenconnect/technical-framework/ELN-0615 - Signature Validation Assertion (SVA) Token.md

 ##### 2.2.3.3.
 The SigReference claims object

+The SigReference claims object provides information to used to match the Signature claims object to a specific target signature and to verify the inteigrity of the target siganture value and Signed Bytes.

 Name | Data Type | Value | Presence
 --- | --- | --- | ---
 `id`  | **String**  | Optional identifier assigned to the target signature.  |  OPTIONAL